WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_WBPS_2_Tools/module_3_WBPS2.md

 ### _EXERCISE 3 : Variant Effect Prediction exercise_ <a name="vep_exercise"></a>

-Download the VEP results from the example above as a “VEP file”.
-Use this file and the original VCF file to answer the following questions.
-You can either filter the table using a spreadsheet manager like the LibreOfficecalc or else you can try to use some of the command line skills you already learned.
+Use the VEP file you just downloaded and the original VCF file to answer the following questions.
+You can either filter the table using a spreadsheet manager like the LibreOfficecalc, or else you can try to use some of the command line skills you already learned.

 1. How many variants were there in the original dataset?

-2. What are the different types of consequence that are found in the file, and how often does each occur?
+2. What are the different types of consequences that are found in the file, and how often does each occur?

 3. List all of the variants found in SRAE_2000005500.1.
 Which variant or variants show the greatest impact?